danielneil/Shark/README.md

 # Shark is looking for sponsors

-If you are willing to sponsor Shark, this will equate to your feature requests being prioritised by the development team.
+If you are willing to sponsor Shark, this will equate to your feature requests being prioritised.

 Sponsors will also be entitled to assistance for integrations in their own Shark environments.